Skip to content

 2. Invented Brand Names

 Invented brand names are among the most imaginative possibilities for business names available today.
-Invented names try to express a distinct sensation or experience using entirely new terms, while they are occasionally influenced by preexisting words, foreign languages, or basic linguistic components.
+These names aim to express a distinct sensation or experience using entirely new terms.
+While occasionally influenced by preexisting words, foreign languages, or basic linguistic components, they remain unique in their construction.

 The purpose of creating brand names is to build brand equity by selecting a name you can fully control and customize to fit your business.
 You can give the name your own meaning as it has no preexisting significance.